Dsfan2/PsychEngineDS/README.md

 * Note splashes are the official ones from the vanilla FNF by default.
 * All health icons now have a winning sprite.
 * Added a customizable fifth note.
 There's a file in the `data` folder labeled `ExtraNoteData.json`.
 You can use that to change the fifth note's properties.
+* Achievements system & Mods system are now similar to Base Psych 0.7.2.
+You can add custom achievements in a similar manor to how you would in Base Psych 0.7.2, as well as Mod Settings.